 Program Name: Bachelor of Science in Electrical Engineering in Mechatronics

+Credential: Bachelor of Science Degree Program

-Duration: 4 Years (8 Semesters) Credit Hours: 138 Credit Hours Start Dates: Fall, Spring, and Summer
+Duration: 4 Years (8 Semesters)

+Credit Hours: 138 Credit Hours

+Start Dates: Fall, Spring, and Summer

 Mechatronics students at CUD are exposed to a variety of disciplines, so you will be well-equipped to excel in a wide range of fields - including electrical and mechanical engineering - and have the potential to quickly reach management positions.
 The combined skills of the Mechatronics graduate are becoming increasingly valuable to employers in various fields.